RUSCH students practice using a ventilator on a medical mannequin

 Program Structure

-• The Academic Year Enrichment Experience spans two years and links RUSCH students to mentors, provides seminars on various medical and health care topics, and facilitates student involvement in research and community service.
+• The Academic Year Enrichment Experience spans one year after summer one and links RUSCH students to mentors, provides seminars on various medical and health care topics, and facilitates student involvement in research and community service.
 The RUSCH academic year offerings enhance the existing pre-med advising and campus health career organization programming at our partner campuses and provides MCAT preparation support.

 • Research Summer Experience offers an eight-week research experience coordinated by the UW School of Medicine and Public Health.
 Students live on campus at UW-Madison and participate in MD admissions workshops, health equity seminars, campus experience, community service and field trips to Wisconsin areas with health disparities.

 • Community Summer Experience is an eight-week summer enrichment program that provides academic seminars and community health hands-on work experience.
-Students encounter public health concepts and community health resources while they participate in community health improvement projects and work with underserved populations through Area Health Education Centers (AHEC) internship placements along with additional support in Milwaukee, Parkside or Platteville.
+Students encounter public health concepts and community health resources while they participate in community health improvement projects and work with underserved populations through Area Health Education Centers (AHEC) internship placements.

 Benefits and Rewards